Pete Rugolo: Television and film scoring

 In the 1960s and 1970s, Rugolo did a great deal of work in television, contributing music to a number of series including Leave It to Beaver, Thriller, The Investigators, The Thin Man, Checkmate, The Fugitive, Run for Your Life, Felony Squad, The Bold Ones: The Lawyers, Alias Smith and Jones, and Family.
-For The Fugutive, he wrote 90 minutes of music - "every possible kind of suspense, ... a few love themes ... a lot of chases", Rugolo said.
+For The Fugitive, he wrote 90 minutes of music - "every possible kind of suspense, ... a few love themes ... a lot of chases", Rugolo said.

 He provided scores for a number of TV movies and a few theatrical films, such as Jack the Ripper (1959), The Sweet Ride (1968), Underground Aces (1981), and Chu Chu and the Philly Flash (1981).

 In 1962, he released an album of themes from popular television series, TV's Top Themes, which included his composition for the 1961 CBS sitcom Ichabod and Me.
 Rugolo's small combo jazz music featured in a couple of numbers in the film Where the Boys Are (1960) under the guise of Frank Gorshin's "Dialectic Jazz Band".